August Rebellion

 The August Rebellion was an uprising on August 29, 1974, at the Bedford Hills Correctional Facility for Women, a New York State prison in Bedford Hills in the Town of Bedford, Westchester County, New York, United States.
 In August 1974, about 200 women imprisoned at Bedford Hills rebelled, taking over parts of the prison, in protest of the inhumane treatment of Carol Crooks.
-A subsequent civil-action lawsuit, ruled in the inmates' favor, led to greater protections of Fourth Amendment (due process) rights for incarcerated people.
+A subsequent civil-action lawsuit, decided in the inmates' favor, led to greater protections of Fourth Amendment (due process) rights for incarcerated people.

 The Bedford Hills Correctional Facility for Women in Bedford Hills, New York.

 Causes and catalyst

 Crooks filed a lawsuit challenging the placement of women in solitary confinement without a 24-hour notice of prison disciplinary charges, hearings, and the reason for the punishment.
 This lawsuit was filed in July 1974 because the guards at Bedford Hills had placed prisoners into the special housing units (solitary confinement) for reasons that were not fair or just, or without giving any reason at all.
 In August of the same year, after the judges who heard Crooks' case ruled in her favor, the prison guards retaliated by beating her and putting her in a segregated cell.
 The actions of these guards resulted in the uprising in the prison by about two hundred inmates.
 These inmates took action by fighting the guards and for about two and a half hours they were in control of parts of the prison.